June 21, 2026/11 min read

 That one sign saves every new client from hardcoded setup.

 Here too, there are well-known routes.
-For an issuer like:
+For a root issuer like https://auth.example.com, the client tries:

 TEXT